-For "Framing the West at Monticello," Dennis recreated two well-documented pieces from Jefferson's collection that are no longer at Monticello: a pictographic battle robe that William Clark described in 1805 as "1 Buffalow robe painted by a Mandan man representing a battle which was faught 8 years since, by the Sioux & Ricaras, against the Mandans, Minitarras & Ahwahharways," and an Indian map painted on a hide that represented the Missouri River and its tributaries between the Platte and Yellowstone Rivers.
+For "Framing the West at Monticello," Dennis recreated two well-documented pieces from Jefferson's collection that are no longer at Monticello: a pictographic battle robe that William Clark described in 1805 as "1 Buffalow robe painted by a Mandan man representing a battle which was faught 8 years since, by the Sioux & Ricaras, against the Mandans, Minitarras & Ahwahharways," and a Native American map painted on a hide that represented the Missouri River and its tributaries between the Platte and Yellowstone Rivers.
 In preparation for painting the battle robe, Dennis studied the famous pictographic battle robe in the collection of the Peabody Museum of Archaeology and Ethnology at Harvard.
-He also studied Indian cartographic techniques in books and learned about them from his tribal elders.
+He also studied Indigenous cartographic techniques in books and learned about them from his tribal elders.

 The hides Dennis painted were brain-tanned by Ken Woody, Director of Interpretation at Little Bighorn Battlefield National Monument in Crow Agency, Montana.
 In this traditional manner for preparing hides for painting, the skin is soaked in a solution that includes the animal's brain.